- SCLS HQ

 - Online resources & databases during COVID-19 pandemic

 - Health & safety resources

-These resources are provided as a way of helping library staff educate themselves about the Covid-19 (Coronavirus) that is officially a worldwide pandemic.
-The virus that causes COVID-19 is spreading from person-to-person (see current data).
+These resources are provided as a way of helping library staff educate themselves about the COVID-19 (Coronavirus) -- see current data.

 - Ebling Library research guide (by UW Hospital)